 The court will not grant probation instead of incarceration.

 The Nevada DMV also punishes drivers who fail to register by refusing to renew their driver’s licenses.8

-Tier 1 offenders must meet four conditions in order to be eligible for removal from the Registry:
+Tier 1 offenders must meet four conditions in order to be eligible for early removal from the Registry:

 - the person has registered for at least 10 consecutive years;

 - the person has not picked up any new convictions for a sex crime, felony, or any crime carrying potentially more than one year of incarceration;

 - the person must have finished any periods of supervised release, probation or parole; and